The Valleys — Big John’s Mine

 6. Status of miners is unknown.

-Tenzing clicked off from his report and the radio and the room fell silent.
+Tenzing clicked off from his report on the radio, and the room fell silent.
 Altai looked around the room.

-Altai: Well people we have a problem to solve.
-Assuming our miners are alive and well behind the cave in we need to figure a way to get access to provide air, communications, food and water.
+Altai: Well, people, we have a problem to solve.
+Assuming our miners are alive and well behind the cave-in, we need to figure out a way to get access to provide air, communications, food, and water.
 I am open to ideas.

-Jaak and Tag had stayed with Layan, during Tenzing’s radio report and even Ounce and Chewie had crept into the back of the room to listen in, anxious to find out what was going on and they were whispering their own thoughts between themselves.
+Jaak and Tag had stayed with Layan during Tenzing’s radio report, and even Ounce and Chewie had crept into the back of the room to listen in, anxious to find out what was going on.
+They were whispering their own thoughts between themselves.

-No good ideas seemed to be forthcoming, or at least ones that might have a chance of working.
+No good ideas seemed to be forthcoming, or at least none that might have a chance of working.
 Using dynamite was quickly ruled out.

 Tag: Um… Altai?
 I can get in.
 I know how to get into the back of the mine.